ambanum/mattermost-incoming-webhook-rss/README.md

-Allows subscribing to rss feeds and allows sending feed's updates to a channel with different handlers
+Allows to subscribe to RSS feeds and to send feeds' updates to a Mattermost.

+Feeds will be fetched every minute and only new content will be sent to Mattermost.

 # Installation